Stark-Fi Mint & USFI Stablecoin

 Efficient Collateralization – Users can leverage multiple assets (ETH, BTC, STRK) as collateral while benefiting from liquid staking integrations to enhance yield opportunities.

-Algorithmic Stability – The system is designed to maintain USFI’s peg through dynamic fees, , and mechanisms.
+Algorithmic Stability – The system is designed to maintain USFI’s peg through dynamic fees, liquidations, and redemption mechanisms.

 Collateral is the crypto asset that users lock into Stark-Fi Mint to secure their USFI loans.
 It acts as security for the system, ensuring that every USFI minted is backed by real assets.

-If the collateral value drops too much, the LTV Ratio will rise too much (higher the ), the position may be liquidated to maintain system stability.
+If the collateral value drops too much, the LTV Ratio will rise too much (higher the Max LTV Ratio), the position may be liquidated to maintain system stability.

 Stark-Fi supports multiple collateral types, including both native and liquid staking derivatives: